-The limit switch is a safety device designed to close the gas valve should the furnace become overheated.
+The limit switch is a safety device designed to close the Gas Valve should the Furnace become overheated.
 Since proper operation of this switch is important to the safety of the unit, it must be checked out on initial start up by the installer.

-To check for proper operation of the limit switches, set the thermostat to a temperature higher than the indicated temperature to bring on the gas valve.
-Restrict the airflow by blocking the return air (disconnecting the indoor blower may trip the inducer limit).
-When the furnace reaches the maximum outlet temperature as shown on the rating plate, the burners must shut off.
-If they do not shut off after a reasonable time and overheating is evident, a faulty limit switch is probable and the limit switch must be replaced.
-After checking the operation of the limit control, be sure to remove the paper or cardboard from the return air inlet.
-Refer to Service Facts for additional instructions.
+To check for proper operation of the Limit Switches, set the Comfort Control to a temperature higher than the indicated temperature to bring on the Gas Valve.
+Restrict the airflow by blocking the return air or by disconnecting the blower.
+When the Furnace reaches the maximum outlet temperature as shown on the rating plate, the burners must shut off.
+If they do not shut off after a reasonable time and overheating is evident, a faulty Limit Switch is probable and the Limit Switch must be replaced.
+After checking the operation of the Limit Control, be sure to remove the paper or cardboard from the return air inlet, or reconnect the blower.
+Refer to the Service Facts for additional instructions.